OneOneLiu/cartesian_controllers/resources/doc/Solver_details.md

 The forward dynamics implementation heavily relies on orocos_kinematics_dynamics (KDL), which use Eigen for linear algebra.
-Building in Release mode can give you a 10-times speed-up, and makes sure that the implementation of the control loop is not the performance bottle neck.
+Building in Release mode can give you a **10-times speed-up**, and makes sure that the implementation of the control loop is not the performance bottle neck.
 If you use a higher number of iterations, then this in fact becomes a requirement.